 As a senior sociology major in the 2014-15 academic year, Lindsey Arneson did not need to take Sociology 310a&b (Doing Sociology) to graduate.
-As a UNL honors student, Lindsey was already completing her undergraduate thesis and taking a 399H course.
+As an honors student at the university, Lindsey was already completing her undergraduate thesis and taking a 399H course.
 Lindsey, however, decided to take 310a&b alongside 399H because 310a&b would provide her with real-life experience in sociological research.

 Lindsey’s research focused specifically on interviewing parents about their children’s health and activity levels and their involvement in area CLCs.
 According to Lindsey’s data, parents reported that their children often got less than two hours of physical activity at school.

 “This was surprising to me,” Lindsey said.
 “Before these interviews, I assumed children got more than two hours of physical activity per week either through physical education classes or CLC activities.”

 However, Lindsey’s data revealed a correlation between CLC attendance and physical activity.
 The more time parents reported their children spending at area CLCs, the more likely their children were to get physical activity in school.
 This possible connection between CLCs and student health prompted Lindsey to increase awareness of Lincoln CLCs in the community.

 Toward the end of spring semester, Lindsey and other students in the class presented their research to CLC coordinators.
 Lindsey suggested CLCs distribute more online materials, as well as organize beginning-of-the-year activities such as cookouts or parties, to increase parents’ awareness of the activities and services offered at CLCs.

 Yet, along with conducting research that can benefit local communities, students in Sociology 310 a&b also learn skills which can help them as researchers in the future.
 For example, students must learn how to conduct research even with limited material and economic resources.
 To collect data for their study with Lincoln CLCs, students had to make use of the free online survey website, Qualtrics.